 Is Venison Healthy?

 This question is, as they say, is relative.
 Comparatively speaking venison has almost half the fat of beef and more protein.
 It also contains almost no saturated fat.
 It is high is iron, niacin, vitamin B6, and riboflavin, according to Outdoor Life.

-Deer meat has, again, about half of the calories, and less than 1/4 total fat, compared to pork, according to the USDA National Nutrition Database.
+Deer meat also has about half of the calories and less than 1/4 total fat, compared to pork, according to the USDA National Nutrition Database.

 That being said, venison is still a “red meat” and does contain cholestrol (about 30% of the RDV per serving).
 It is suggested that we only eat red meat a few times per week.

 Deer Meat Processing

 Field dressing should be done immediately.
 Make sure you are knowledgable in this art.
 Here is a good YouTube video to get you started.

 Aging Deer Meat – Dry Aged vs. Wet Aged